sdpa-python/sdpa-python.github.io/docs/installation/windows.md

 1. A **BLAS/LAPACK library**.
     Just like Linux, MSYS2 has two alternative packages. [mingw-w64-x86_64-lapack](https://packages.msys2.org/package/mingw-w64-x86_64-lapack) is the [reference implementation](http://www.netlib.org/blas/) while [mingw-w64-x86_64-openblas](https://packages.msys2.org/package/mingw-w64-x86_64-openblas) is the optimized [OpenBLAS](https://www.openblas.net/) implementation.

-    They can be installed using `pacman` on the **MSYS2 MSYS** shell by
+    OpenBLAS is recommended as it gives much better performance and can be installed using `pacman` on the **MSYS2 MSYS** shell by

     ```bash
-    pacman -S mingw-w64-x86_64-lapack
+    pacman -S mingw-w64-x86_64-openblas
     ```

-    The best way to verify installation is to compile a very basic Hello World program with `g++ hello.c -lblas -llapack`.
+    The best way to verify installation is to compile a very basic Hello World program with `g++ hello.c -lopenblas` (or `g++ hello.c -lblas -llapack` for the default, i.e. reference BLAS).

 2. A **FORTRAN compiler**.
     It will be required to build [MUMPS](http://mumps.enseeiht.fr) which is written in Fortran.